Many workplaces are trying to tackle the same set of problems centered around reopening their office to their workforce after the COVID-19 lockdown.

 Leverage screening questions for employees to ensure they don’t pose a health risk to your business.
 Encourage employees to add custom status and return messages to update you on their whereabouts.
 All employee movements are logged and time-stamped for you to have full oversight via a web dashboard.

-As businesses reopen, creating and maintaining a safe workplace needs to be their utmost priority.
+As businesses reopen after lockdown, creating and maintaining a safe workplace needs to be their utmost priority.
 To minimize the spread of the virus and effectively manage reopening, make sure your business is following CDC regulations and other governing bodies.
 Businesses should also invest in tools that help them maintain employee safety.
-Consider implementing a visitor management system to streamline your visitor and employee sign-in process and reinforce workplace COVID-19 policies.
+Consider implementing a visitor management system to streamline your visitor and employee sign-in process and reinforce workplace COVID-19 policies and introduce a hybrid workplace model for effective social distancing.

 If you want to minimize the risks as you open your office after COVID-19 lockdown, sign up for SwipedOn’s 14-day free trial today to get started.